iCliniq Logo

 Thanks a lot for a very professional answer.

 So, please help me with the following concern.
-Three years back, I had the same laboratory results for four months and then all come to normal until the test which I sent to you.
-I had many thyroid problems and many symptoms like kidney problems, many infarctions, bone pain, etc., for six months and when I removed I discover in the pathology report on thyroidectomy a year back.
-I found that I have thyroiditis and till now, all blood work was fine.
-So, finally, can I attribute all this issue of the blood to the thyroid?
+Three years back, I had the same laboratory results for four months, and then all came to normal until the test which I sent to you.
+I had many thyroid problems and many symptoms like kidney problems, many infarctions, bone pain, etc., for six months, and when I was removed, I discovered in the pathology report on thyroidectomy a year back.
+I found that I have thyroiditis, and till now, all blood work has been fine.
+So, finally, can I attribute all these issues of the blood to the thyroid?
 Is it possible?
 Or shall I consider a blood disorder and go for further investigation?

 Hi,